 The more reliable improvement seem to be in rats localizing themselves around to females more than other possible areas as well as anorectal sniffing (both indicators of aphrodisia) as well as increased mounting frequency; decreased latency in ejaculation and decreased post-ejaculatory latency (time between rounds) is less reliable but still shows significant improvements in studies.

-Appears to be a reliable aphrodisiac in research animals and its aphrodisiac effects do not appear to be confounded with patent issues; currently no controlled trials on aphrodisia in humans
+Appears to be a reliable aphrodisiac in research animals and its aphrodisiac effects do not appear to be confounded with patent issues

 In an open-field elevated plus maze test, different extracts of Eurycoma Longifolia injected at 0.3g/kg prior to testing showed improvements in all measured parameters of anxiety (fecal pellets, immobility (s), squares crossed of the elevated maze) with immobility reduced to 31.2-36.3% of control depending on extract used; this was slightly less effective than the active control of Diazepam at 1mg/kg, reducing immobility to 25.9%.